PatrickMiller164/PlaylistsByPatrick-SpotifyApp/README.md

 4. Recently Added Score: Songs associated with recently added favourites get preference.
 5. Date Added to Library: Newer songs score higher than older ones.

-Each factor is given a 20% weighting by default, but you can customise these weights on the setup page to tailor the recommendations.
+Each factor is given a 20% weighting by default, and you can customise these weights on the setup page to tailor the recommendations.

 ### User Experience Example